elilouise/elilouise/README.md

 - 🏛 I study Physics (University College London).
 - 👾 I like to write (100K+ views), play chess (International Chess Olympiad '10), and code (ex-SWE Intern).
 - 🌱 Currently learning Machine Learning and Software Engineering.
-- 📫 Reach me via LinkedIn!
+- 📫 Reach me via LinkedIn.

 <!---
 elilouise/elilouise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.